hgrsd/findcar/README.md

       --limit <LIMIT>
           Optional, maximum number of results to return --emitter <EMITTER>
           Optional, emitter for the results.
-Options are: json, text.
+Options are: csv, json, text.
 Default is text --search-engine <SEARCH_ENGINE>
           Optional, search engine to use.
 Options are donedeal_ie, carzone_ie.
           Default is to use all available engines.